zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/vs-integration/configure-project-wizard.md

 You can modify the following project-wide settings:

-- **Theme** - choose the visual theme for your Kendo UI for ASP.NET MVC Application
+- **Theme** - Choose the visual theme for your Kendo UI for ASP.NET MVC Application
 - **Use CDN Support** - Enable or disable [CDN](http://docs.kendoui.com/getting-started/javascript-dependencies#cdn) support.
 - **Copy Global Resources** - Copy the localization files to ~/Scripts/kendo/{version}/cultures